Melton, Lady Cardinals slow down Woodville - Orange Leader

 Melton, Lady Cardinals slow down Woodville

-WOODVILLE – The Bridge City Lady Cardinals edged out the Woodville Lady Eagles 3-1 Tuesday night.
+BRIDGE CITY – The Bridge City Lady Cardinals edged out the Woodville Lady Eagles 3-1 Tuesday night.

 Madyson Melton got the win on the hill for the Lady Cardinals and had six strikeouts.